Paul Walsh: Portsmouth

-Walsh was signed by First Division (second tier) club Portsmouth for a £400,000 fee in June 1992.
-In order to tempt him out of the top-flight "Pompey" manager Jim Smith offered him a four-year contract on a higher wage than he had been on at Spurs, whilst the club also bought his London home off him in order to facilitate his move to the south coast.
-In his autobiography he admitted that he was not keen on joining Portsmouth, but stated that he decided to take a much more professional approach to his career in terms of training and eating healthier food so as to start the 1992–93 pre-season in good physical condition; he credited his new approach to the birth of his first child.
-Ironically though a virus picked up on a family holiday to Saint Lucia caused him to miss a month early in the season and drained him of fitness.
-He recovered to build a strike partnership with Guy Whittingham, whilst midfielders Alan McLoughlin and Mark Chamberlain made an effective four-pronged attack, and with two games to go Portsmouth were top of the table and needed only to beat relegation threatened Sunderland to secure an automatic promotion place.
-However they lost the match 4–1 and Walsh was sent off; he wrecked the Roker Park dressing rooms in retaliation.
-He was suspended for the play-off games, and Portsmouth lost at the semi-final stage to Leicester City.
-Despite Whittingham scoring 47 league and cup goals, it was Walsh who the fans voted as their Player of the Year.
+Walsh was signed by Portsmouth for a £400,000 fee in June 1992, as manager Jim Smith prepared for a promotion challenge from the new Division One in the 1992–93 season.
+To tempt him out of the top-flight, "Pompey" manager Jim Smith offered him a four-year contract on a higher wage than he had been on at Spurs, whilst the club also bought his London home off him to facilitate his move to the south coast.
+In his autobiography, he admitted that he was not keen on joining Portsmouth but stated that he decided to take a much more professional approach to his career in terms of training and eating healthier food to start the 1992–93 pre-season in good physical condition; he credited his new approach to the birth of his first child.
+Ironically though, a virus picked up on a family holiday to Saint Lucia caused him to miss a month early in the season and drained him of fitness.
+He recovered to build a strike partnership with Guy Whittingham, whilst midfielders Alan McLoughlin and Mark Chamberlain made an effective four-pronged attack, and with two games to go Portsmouth were top of the table and needed only to beat relegation-threatened Sunderland to secure an automatic promotion place.
+However, they lost the match 4–1, and Walsh was sent off; he wrecked the Roker Park dressing rooms in a fit of temper.
+Portsmouth missed out on automatic promotion on goal difference, Walsh was suspended for the play-off games, and Portsmouth lost at the semi-final stage to Leicester City.
+Despite Whittingham scoring 47 league goals in all competitions, it was Walsh who the fans voted as their Player of the Year.

-With Whittingham sold, Walsh failed to build an effective partnership with new signing Gerry Creaney and Portsmouth failed to put together a promotion push for the 1993–94 season.
-However Walsh scored both goals in a 2–2 draw with Manchester United at Old Trafford in the League Cup, putting himself back on the radar for top-flight clubs in need of strikers.
+With Whittingham sold, Walsh failed to build an effective partnership with new signing Gerry Creaney, and Portsmouth failed to put together a promotion push for the 1993–94 season.
+However, Walsh scored both goals in a 2–2 draw with Manchester United at Old Trafford in the League Cup, putting himself back on the radar for top-flight clubs in need of strikers.